Dok Leipzig

-DOK Leipzig is a documentary film festival that takes place every year in Leipzig, Germany.
+DOK Leipzig is a documentary film festival that takes place every October in Leipzig, Germany.
 It is an international film festival for documentary and animated film founded in 1955 under the name "1st All-German Leipzig Festival of Cultural and Documentary Films" and was the first independent film festival in East Germany.
 In 1995 a separate competition for animated films was added and in 2004 a film industry program, DOK Industry, was initiated to allow a networking and contact platform for industry professionals.
 Shortly after German reunification attendance figures dropped, with just 5,500 people coming in 1993; however, they quickly picked up and in 2008 the festival had more than 27,000 attendees.
-The 2010 International Leipzig Festival for Documentary and Animated Film ran from 18 until 24 October 2010.
 DOK Leipzig is part of the Doc Alliance – a creative partnership between 7 key European documentary film festivals.